-- Beer any alcoholic beverage derived in whole or in part from malt, malt substitute and containing an ABV equal or less than 15%. - Wine any alcoholic beverage derived from fruit, sugar, or other agricultural products (except malt or malt substitute) and containing an ABV equal or less than 15%. - Spirits any alcoholic beverage containing an ABV greater than 15%
+- Beer Any alcoholic beverage derived in whole or in part from malt, malt substitute and containing an ABV equal or less than 15%.
+Ingredients qualifying as a malt or malt substitute include beans, glucose, grains, molasses, rice, and sugar. - Wine Any alcoholic beverage derived from fruit, sugar, or other agricultural products (except malt or malt substitute) and containing an ABV equal or less than 15%.
+Ingredients qualifying as wine products include berries, fruit, fruit concentrates, fruit juices, grapes, honey, and vegetables. - Spirits any alcoholic beverage containing an ABV more than 15%.